 - Being able to perform replay attacks on the same chain

-- Being able to change Safe settings without owner consent
+- Being able to change Safe settings or module settings without consent of owners

 Out of scope: